riken-yamada/riken-yamada.github.io/_pages/seminar.md

 ---

-# High-dimensional Statistical Modeling Team Seminars
+# High-dimensional Statistical Modeling Team Seminars (Online)

 **JST: Japan Standard time.**

+Anyone can attend the online seminars (and it is free!).
+So, please register to join the seminar below.

 ## Upcoming seminars